Overview: In this lesson, you will learn how to use the QuickDraw tool to easily create and edit, rectangular and L-shaped, rooms and buildings.

 - Align the rooms with existing walls.

-The Quickdraw tool allows you to easily get started with conceptual modeling and automatically turns this concept design into a BIM.
+The Quickdraw tool allows you to get started with conceptual modeling easily.
+It also automatically adds BIM data.
 You can use the Quickdraw tool to create a room or a whole building.
-Once in use, Quickdraw will remain active until further commands are executed.
-If you snap to an existing wall and drag the cursor inside/outside of the building you can create L shaped rooms.
+Once in use, Quickdraw will remain active until you explicitly exit the command or until another command is executed.

 Setting the Quickdraw system variables

-- When the Quad cursor is in the 'No Selection' state, select Quickdraw in the Model tab or type bimquickdraw in the command line.
+- When the Quad cursor is in the 'No Selection' state (nothing is highlighted or selected), select Quickdraw () from the Model tab or type bimquickdraw in the command line.

-You are prompted: Select first point or [room Height/wall Width/slab Thickness/Auto adopt sizes]:
+You are prompted: Select first point or [quickdraw Settings]:

-Note: Use either the prompt menu or the command line, to change the room height, wall width, and slab thickness of the room before you create the first corner of a room.
+Note: Use the Quickdraw Settings to change the wall width, wall height and slab thickness of the room before you click and specify the first corner of a building.

-- Select any point in the drawing area to start creating the first corner of the room.
+- Select any point in the drawing area to set the first corner and start creating the building.

 Note: To start from the origin, use the magnetic snapping feature of Quickdraw.